 SP Front Office modules

-* Although cases ⒷⒹ in Figure 1-2: Component interaction and interfaces describe adapters contained within an ESB, a simplified architecture can be supported in which the use of an ESB is optional.
-The adapter pattern should be adhered to even if the adapter components are contained within a non ESB container.
+Although cases ⒷⒹ in Figure 1-2: Component interaction and interfaces describe adapters contained within an ESB, the SP Front Office offers a simplified architectural model in which the use of an ESB is optional.
+The adapter pattern will be adhered to even if the adapter components are contained within a non ESB container.